niklasp/ink-docs/versioned_docs/version-v6/testing/debugging.md

 * You can interact with your contract via a UI or command-line.
 This is described on the [Call Your Contract](../getting-started/calling.md) page.
 * You can print debug statements in your contract.
-Those will appear on the Substrate node's `stdout`.
+Those will appear on the Polkadot SDK node's `stdout`.
 This is described on this page.

 ### How do I print to the terminal console from ink!?